-Christ, because Jesus was.
+Christ, primarily because Jesus was.
 Luke carefully quotes John as pointing to one who would come shortly as being the real Christ, one who even John recognized and affirmed as being so much greater than himself that he was unworthy even to tie his sandals.

 We even hear John draw a distinction between the baptism he expected his followers to receive, and the baptism that the coming Messiah would offer.
 "I baptize with water", John proclaimed, invoking images not only of an outward cleansing the body to accompany the inward cleansing of repentance, but also of near-death experiences, being shoved under the water.
 "But the one coming will baptize with Spirit and fire", and he continued to expand with a picture of the Messiah as grim reaper, keeping the wheat but burning the chaff.
 Good grief!
 Why would anyone, let alone the church in this "happy, happy" season, want to hear such dreadful stories?
-And how on earth could Luke finish, right after such a chilling message, with the affirmation that this was "good news"?!
+And perhaps even more strange was Luke's declaration that John, "with many other exhortations, [he] proclaimed the good news to the people."
+How on earth could Luke finish, right after such a chilling message, with the affirmation that this was "good news"?!